stephenott0205/lab1/README.md

 ## Repository Organization

-Clone this repository to your local machine using the following command:
+In the directory that you want your project files, clone this repository to your local machine using the following command:

     $ git clone https://github.com/bechang/pppl-labs.git

+In this document, the

+    $

+simply stands for the shell prompt.

+The above command will create the directory ``pppl-labs.`` Change into that directory

+    $ cd pppl-labs

+All other commands in this document will assume that your are in this directory.

 The files for a single lab are committed on a different branch.
 For example, to switch to the Lab 1 branch, use the following command: